7 Components of an Edge Strategy

 - Improve the connectivity capacity from the edge to the core

-Tether those far-edge deployments, which are comprised of micro data centers generally located at the base of cell towers, to high-quality, near-edge data centers.
+Tether those far-edge deployments, which are comprised of local edge data centers generally located at the base of cell towers, to high-quality, near-edge data centers.
+A robust interconnection strategy is key to a hybrid IT and edge strategy.

 - Deploy more services at the edge

-Processing at the edge—within 10 milliseconds (ms) of the end user, device or machine— enables immediate response time needed for all things IoT, from tetherless virtual reality to self-driving vehicles.
+Processing at the edge—within 10 milliseconds (ms) of the end user, device or machine— enables immediate response time needed for all things IoT, from automation, drones, gaming, online betting, smart cities, virtual reality, smart industry and agriculture, health and self-driving vehicles.
+All need very low latency to be successful.

 - Define what needs to be managed at the edge

-Make smart decisions at what is managed at the edge and what is delivered to the core data center.
+Make smart decisions at what is managed at the edge and what is delivered to the core data center or cloud.
 The closer you place processing and data, the more agile your organization becomes.

 - Drop and dump non-critical data at the edge

-Non-critical data should be sent over the network so that critical data can be acted upon immediately at the edge.
-This is vital for industries like healthcare and self-driving cars where milliseconds can make the difference between life and death.
+Decisions on what data needs to be dumped, transported for later analysis or acted on immediately needs to happen at the edge.
+This is vital for industries like healthcare and self-driving cars or even video surveillance where milliseconds can make the difference between life and death.

 - Take action on critical data

-As more and more data requires real-time analysis—by the year 2025 almost 20 percent of data created will be real-time in nature—enterprises of all sizes and industries will build on their existing cloud computing architecture to process and securely store more data at the edge.
+As more and more data requires real-time analysis, enterprises of all sizes and industries will build on their existing cloud computing architecture to process and securely store more data at the edge.

 Build your edge strategy.
 Make smart decisions.
 Take action.
 Seek qualified partners, and don’t go at it alone.